Overview

 First name: Church name (exactly as it appears on the CarePortal Card, no numbers)

-Last name: 5-digit church ID number -
+Last name: 5-digit church ID number

-Is there a spend limit?
+Is there a spending limit?

 Is there a billing zip code?

-Quick Tip: We recommend writing this PIN down on the paper that comes with your card and keeping it in a safe place such as your church's office. -
+Quick Tip: We recommend writing this PIN down on the paper that comes with your card and keeping it in a safe place, such as your church's office.

 What should I do with my receipts from CarePortal Card transactions?